 32.3.1.1 Except as otherwise provided in the SGIPs, the Section 32.3 Study Process shall be used by an Interconnection Customer proposing to interconnect its Small Generating Facility with the New York State Transmission System or Distribution System if the Small Generating Facility is no larger than 20 MW and does not meet the eligibility requirements of Section 32.2.1 or did not pass the Fast Track Process or the 10 kW Inverter Process.

 32.3.1.2 The Interconnection Studies conducted under these procedures shall consist of analyses designed to identify the Interconnection Facilities and Upgrades required for the reliable interconnection of the Small Generating Facility to the New York State Transmission System or the Distribution System.
 These Interconnection Studies will be performed in accordance with Applicable Reliability Standards.
 The ISO will perform, or cause to be performed, the Interconnection Studies with input, as required, from the Connecting Transmission Owner.

+32.3.1.3 The Interconnection Studies conducted under these procedures shall use the power flow, short circuit and stability data bases and underlying assumption, or the Base Case, that is being used in the Annual Transmission Baseline Assessment then in progress, or if such data bases are not available, the data bases from the last completed Annual Transmission Reliability Assessment, and updated in accordance with the rules set forth in Section 25.5.5.1 of Attachment S to the OATT to be representative of the system conditions as of the date each Interconnection Study commences (e.g., date of the notice of commencement from the ISO for the optional feasibility study and the system impact study under these procedures or the date on which the facilities study agreement is fully executed under these procedures).

 32.3.2 Scoping Meeting